renepardon/laravel-code-generator/README.md

 ## Introduction

-Clone of CrestApps laravel-code-generator adjusted for custom requirements
+Clone of CrestApps laravel-code-generator adjusted for custom requirements.
+For example:

+- no backward compatibility checks
+- laravel 6 support

 ## Installation